Kingmsh1/Golden-Retriever-Virus/README.md

 #### 2. Disable User Access Control (UAC)
 Disable UAC prevents Windows from opening the dialogue that confirms with the user whether they intend to elevate privileges.
 This allows for malicious programs to run silently without confirmed administrator approval.

+It does this by editing the values of "ConsentPromptBehaviorAdmin" from 5 to 0 and "EnableLUA" from 1 to 0 in the key path "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System".

 #### 3. Disable Installer Detection
 This prevents Windows from detecting and prompting for elevation when installing applications that require administrative privileges.
 This can be particularly useful when installing more malicious application in later phases of attack.

+It does this by editing the value of "EnableInstallerDetection" from 1 to 0 in the key path "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System".

 #### 4. Creating a New Administrative Use through Invoking CMD
 The C program for the virus utilises the system() function to execute CMD commands through the C program in a separate session.
 This allows the virus to execute CMD commands to create a new user with administrative privileges on the machine without notifying the user, allowing the attacker a privileged backdoor for future attack.
 This phase assumes the user being targeted has administrative privileges.